-Questions, answers, concepts are the tools of the intellect, the mind.
-In Buddhism, the intellect can’t be used to fully understand reality, our existence.
-Even though our ideas can be useful there will always be doubts over their truth.
-Something things may always remain a mystery.
+Questions, answers, concepts are the tools of the intellect, the mind, it’s what we use to ‘chop up reality’ to make sense of it.
+In Buddhism, the lesson is intellect can’t be used to fully understand reality, our existence.
+Even though our ideas can be useful, the fragmented map is not the reality we face, which is a unified whole.

 Using the tools of an illusory ego, a ‘self’ (a discursive, discriminating mind) to understand an egoless existence is never going to work.
 Or using an illusion to try and see through an illusion.
 Any answer given will always be as absurd as the question.

 It’s the recognition you can’t explain reality using the limited faculties of abstract ideas and language.
 Our ideas about reality are not the reality of going about its business.
 The Map is not the Territory, is the way to put it.
 It’s also accepting that people chop up reality in different ways.